nearform/graphql-hooks/README.md

     - `data`: New GraphQL query result
   - `client`: GraphQLClient - If a GraphQLClient is explicitly passed as an option, then it will be used instead of the client from the `ClientContext`.
   - `refetchAfterMutations`: list of mutations that will trigger the query refetch.
 It can be either:
-    - String | String[] - The string of the mutation or an array of them
+    - String | String[] - The string containing the mutation's definition or an array of them
     - Object | Object[] with the following properties or an array of them
       - `mutation`: String - The mutation string
       - `filter`: Function (optional) - It receives mutation variables as parameter and blocks refetch if it returns false